illonaaddae/illonaaddae/README.md

 <h1 align="center">Hi 👋, I'm Illona </h1>
 <h3 align="center">👩‍💻I believe in a world where opportunities are equal, dreams are boundless, and success is not defined by gender but by determination, hard-work and talent.

-👋 Hey there,  I'm Illona, an aspiring software engineer breaking barriers in tech.
+🚀An aspiring software engineer breaking barriers in tech.
-🚀 I'm passionate about creating innovative solutions, fostering diversity in the tech world and building inclusive tech communities and empowering women in Ghana and beyond.🌎
+ I'm passionate about creating innovative solutions, fostering diversity in the tech world and building inclusive tech communities and empowering women in Ghana and beyond.🌎

 ✨ 🚀 Currently on a journey to master: